puligandlakrishna-gif/Part-2-cnn-computer-vision/README.md

 This approach leverages deep learning for computer vision tasks, specifically image classification, and includes industry-relevant analogies (e.g., convolutional layers as camera scanning systems).

 ## Data Source
-The dataset used for this project is sourced from the following Google Drive folder:
+The dataset used for this project is sourced from:
 (https://github.com/puligandlakrishna-gif/Data-set-part_2_cnn_computer_vision.git)

 This folder contains synthetic images organized by defect classes (`normal`, `scratch`, `dent`, and `stain`), along with metadata files required for training the CNN model.